-Annual Meeting of Shareholders - May 24, 2023 THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY
+Annual Meeting of Shareholders - May 22, 2024

+THIS PROXY IS SOLICITED BY THE BOARD OF DIRECTORS OF THE COMPANY

-The undersigned hereby appoints Joseph A. Ferraro, Brian J. Choi and Jean M. Sera, and each of them, with the power to act without the other and with the power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Avis Budget Group, Inc. Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Shareholders of the Company to be held on May 24, 2023 or at any postponement or adjournment thereof, with all powers which the undersigned would possess if present at the Annual Meeting.
+The undersigned hereby appoints Joseph A. Ferraro, Izilda P. Martins and Jean M. Sera, and each of them, with the power to act without the other and with the power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the other side, all the shares of Avis Budget Group, Inc. Common Stock which the undersigned is entitled to vote, and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Shareholders of the Company to be held on May 22, 2024 or at any postponement(s) or adjournment(s) thereof, with all powers which the undersigned would possess if present at the Annual Meeting.